singhaniasnigdha/Interactive-Lab-Hub/Lab 1/README.md

 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%201/StoryBoard.png" width="840"></p>

 On presenting the original idea to others, the following feedback was obtained:
 * Some found it to be a very interesting and useful device.
-With increasing reliance on emails/messages this seemed very useful.
+Miscommunication is so frequent between parties, and this tool can help resolve some issues in that domain.
 * Some were concerned if users would be comfortable allowing a machine read/record their personal messages for analysis.

 ## Part B. Act out the Interaction

-Try physically acting out the interaction you planned.
-For now, you can just pretend the device is doing the things you’ve scripted for it.
+We attempted to physically act out the interaction that were planned.
+Our thoughts and reflections from this exercise are documented below.

 Some things that seemed better on paper and when ideating were:
 * Size of the projected images - As the projected images are tiny (given that we're using a smartphone), the device needs to be strategically placed to be viewed clearly.
 Instead, if we use a tablet and make a bigger pyramid, the images will be more distinct.